Matthew-M-King/RobotFramework-ObjectBuilderPOC/README.md

         return app3
 ```

-## Register Urls
+## Register Urls (Settings\UrlRegistry.yaml)

     - SiteUrls = Takes target app name as key and main url as value
-    - UrlsToPages = Maps page urls to a page name, page names can be personal preference but will be referenced in further stages. each url key/value should be entered under target app name as below:
+    - UrlsToPages = Maps page urls to a page name, page names can be personal preference but will be referenced in further stages.
+    Each url key/value should be entered under target app name as below:

 ```
 SiteUrls: